JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 Only affected sliceable regions receive dispatch through the existing simulation model cell.
 Other regions retain their existing execution.
-MAIN write-delay and AUTOPIPELINE output-delay emulation are bypassed where this evaluator already supplies the timing.
+MAIN write-delay and AUTO_PIPELINE output-delay emulation are bypassed where this evaluator already supplies the timing.
 Inside a tagged boundary, the original implementation remains self-timed, including when one of its helpers also has a model installed elsewhere.
 Stateful and fixed Python bodies consume a child pipeline's physical output in